-- Projects/Programs/Activities that benefit only the employees of the Company and their families - Payments made as part of legal settlements, such as compensation, fines, and penalties - Core business activities that may have a community or societal benefit - Payment of taxes and royalties, and creation of employment - The payment of salary/wages to employees and workers during an emergency period - Contribution of any amount directly or indirectly to any political party - Events such as marathons/ awards/ charitable contributions/advertisement/sponsorships of TV programs etc.
+- Projects/Programs/Activities that benefit only the employees of the Company and their families - Any activities undertaken in pursuance of the normal course of business of the Company. - Payments made as part of legal settlements, such as compensation, fines and penalties. - Core business activities that may have a community or societal benefit - Payment of taxes and royalties, and creation of employment - The payment of salary/wages to employees and workers during an emergency period - Contribution of any amount directly or indirectly to any political party - Events such as marathons/ awards/ charitable contribution/ advertisement/sponsorships of TV programs etc.

-Guiding Principles of Selection, Implementation, and Monitoring of the CSR Initiatives
+Guiding Principles of Selection, Implementation and Monitoring of the CSR Initiatives

 Shahi's factories and mills are located in different parts of the country spread in 7 states.
-The introduction of any CSR initiatives preferably benefits the local communities in the vicinity of the factories through better infrastructure and services.
+The introduction of any CSR initiatives preferably benefit the local communities in the vicinity of the factories through better infrastructure and services.
 The Company also makes sure that the maximum benefit of the CSR initiatives goes to the marginalized and underprivileged sections of the society including migrant workers in labor-intensive industries, and school children from low-income backgrounds.

 Need Assessment for all CSR initiatives is carried out by the Company.
 Need assessment may be based on the existing knowledge and experience of the Company, research, and reports available in the public domain, development studies conducted in the intervention areas, and discussions that may be held with the District Authorities as per requirement.

-Participatory research exercises, interviews with the beneficiaries, and baseline surveys may also be conducted either by The Company or an expert organization, or a third party.
+Participatory research exercises, interviews with the beneficiaries, and baseline surveys may also be conducted either by The Company or an expert organization or a third party.